johannah/iclr-2020-workshop/README.md

 ## Schedule

-This full day workshop will include keynotes, invited talks, regular talks, spotlight talks, and a panel discussion with a mix of keynote speakers and organisers with audience Q/A. Posters will be available throughout the day and in a dedicated viewing session.
+This full day workshop will include keynotes, invited talks, regular talks, spotlight talks, selective remote talks for individuals with travel restrictions, and a panel discussion with a mix of keynote speakers and organisers with audience Q/A. Posters will be available throughout the day and in a dedicated viewing session.

 ## Organizing Committee